Bob Latta: Early life, education and career

-Born in Bluffton, Ohio, Latta earned his B.A. at Bowling Green State University in 1978 and his J.D. at the University of Toledo College of Law in 1981.
+Born in Bluffton, Ohio, Latta earned his Bachelor of Arts at Bowling Green State University in 1978 and his Juris Doctor at the University of Toledo College of Law in 1981.
 Latta was inducted into Omicron Delta Kappa in 1995 as an alumnus of Bowling Green State University.
 His father, Del Latta, represented the 5th from 1959 to 1989 and served as ranking Republican on the House Budget Committee from 1975 to his retirement.
 Latta worked as a private practice attorney before entering politics.

 Ohio political career

 Latta served as a Wood County Commissioner from 1991 to 1996.
 He then represented the 2nd Senate District in the Ohio Senate from 1997 to 2001 and the 6th house district in the Ohio House of Representatives from 2001 to 2007.

 U.S. House of Representatives

 Elections

 In 2018, the Conservative Review gave him a 58% rating.
 Americans for Prosperity has given him a lifetime rating of 90%.
 In 2017, the Campaign for Working Families gave him a rating of 100%.
 In 2017, the John Birch Society gave him a Freedom Index rating of 60%.
 The American Conservative Union has given him a lifetime rating of 91%.